athomasq/athomasq.github.io/categories/investing/performance.md

 ### TLDR

 As of Dec 2022, my angel investments have a blended IRR of 49%.
-I've invested in 29 companies, with 4 exits and 3 failures; the remaining 21 startups are "live".
+I've invested in 29 companies, with 4 exits and 3 failures; the remaining 22 are "live".

 My angel investing career has had several distinct phases.
-Combining them into 1 portfolio isn't as informative as breaking them into cohorts, which I do in the next few sections.
+Combining them into 1 portfolio isn't as informative as breaking them into cohorts, which I do below.
 These cohorts analogize nicely to "traditional" venture fund cycles.

 ----